Aloha, Summer! 15 essential classics to add to your summer music playlistby Jamie Concannon

 15. Olivia Newton-John and John Travolta - Summer Nights

 If you want a song that will nicely tie up the party (that isn't a national anthem), this is exactly what you need.
-Pretty much everyone is going to sing along, and that crescendo is the perfect way to finish off the playlist.
+Pretty much everyone is going to sing along, and that crescendo is the perfect way to finish off the summer music playlist.

 Until you hit repeat and go back from the start, of course.
 It is summer after all!